Adam-Kumar/chicken_age_estimator/README.md

 **Key Findings:**

-1. **All models significantly outperform humans:** Even the baseline single-view model (MAE: 0.490) performs 4× better than humans
+1. **All models significantly outperform humans:** Even the baseline model (MAE: 0.483) performs 4× better than humans
-2. **Late Fusion is best:** The multi-view Late Fusion model (MAE: 0.430) achieves the lowest error
+2. **Late Fusion is best:** The Late Fusion model (MAE: 0.428) achieves the lowest error
 3. **Calibration paradoxically hurt performance:** Human accuracy decreased after calibration (MAE: 1.965 → 2.295, p=0.0108)
    - This suggests reference images may have introduced anchoring bias or confusion
    - Humans may "overthink" after seeing examples rather than relying on intuition